OncoHarmony-Network/majiq_academic/doc/source/getting-started-guide/majiq-build.rst

 .. role:: bash(code)
    :language: bash

-The MAJIQ Builder defines a splicegraph and per-input-experiment coverage over local splicing variations.
+The MAJIQ Builder defines a splicegraph over local splicing variations.
 The MAJIQ Builder pipeline can be run on a single machine using the command :bash:`majiq build`.
 This command chains together the following steps: